Agriculture

 Long term exposure to dusts of both organic and inorganic nature, workers can develop a range of health effects.
 Farmers and plant workers can develop asthma, congestion, bronchitis, and other respiratory diseases.
 Organic Dust Toxic Syndrome (ODTS) or Farmer’s Fever is the result of breathing in moldy dusts from hay or grain.

-OHSA Regulations
+OSHA Regulations

 The farming industry is subjected to regulations just like any other industry.
-One of these being OHSA regulations.
+One of these being OSHA regulations.
 When dealing with industrial equipment and machinery, it is essential that safety is a #1 priority.

 Combustible Dust Risks